 There are exceptions to the above.
 It is acceptable to dress in a military uniform for the funeral of a veteran.
 If your religion or the religion of the deceased calls for a specific style of dress, follow the rules.

 Many people consider funerals a celebration of life rather than a sad end-of-life occasion.
 If this is the case, the family of the deceased may ask people to dress in a more upbeat or festive manner or wear something in the deceased's favorite color.
 At times, the family may hold a service away from a place of worship and at a casual location, and they may request that you wear less formal attire.
 It is proper etiquette to heed their request.
 If you're unsure about what to wear, don't be afraid to ask.
 That's better than showing up in inappropriate attire.

 More Things to Consider When Dressing for a Funeral

-As you choose something to wear to a funeral, there are several things you need to take into account.
+As you choose something to wear to a funeral, there are several more things you need to take into account.
 The following tips and manners apply to both men and women:

-- Follow the dress code for the church if the funeral service is being held in the sanctuary.
+- Follow the dress code for a place of worship if the funeral service is being held in the sanctuary.

-- If you are unsure how to dress, think about what you would wear to an office job interview and wear that.
+- If you are unsure how to dress, wear what you would wear to an office job interview.

 - A pantsuit or dress pants and a jacket are now acceptable for funerals.

-- You don't have to go out and buy a new outfit.
-Look in your closet and put pieces together to make an appropriate ensemble.
-Remember that a nice jacket can complete your outfit and make it funeral ready.
+- You don't have to buy a new outfit.
+Look in your closet and put pieces together to make an appropriate ensemble; A nice jacket can complete an outfit for a funeral.